domingogallardo/WABackupExtractor/README.md

 The messages will be in JSON format in the file `chat_226.json`.

-**⚠️Please notice that the application and the library are in very early development stage⚠️.**
+**Please notice that the application and the library are in very early development stage.**🚧⚙️👩‍💻👨‍💻

-Enjoy using WABackupViewer!
+Enjoy using WABackupViewer!🎉🚀💻